 The RITS Regulations state that settlement is final when the ESAs of the paying and receiving members in RITS are simultaneously debited and credited, respectively.
 The irrevocability of payments settled in RITS is protected by RITS's approval as an RTGS system under Part 2 of the Payment Systems and Netting Act 1998 (PSNA).
-With this approval, a payment executed in RITS at any time on the day on which a RITS member enters external administration has the same standing as if the member had gone into external administration on the next day (in the case of a winding up) or as if the member had not gone into external administration (in the case of other forms of external administration).
+With this approval, a payment executed in RITS at any time on the day on which a RITS member enters external administration has the same standing up) or as if the member had gone into external administration on the next day (in the case of a winding up) or as if the member had not gone into external administration (in the case of other forms of external administration).
 Accordingly, in the event of insolvency all transactions settled on the day of the insolvency are irrevocable and cannot be unwound simply because of the event of external administration (i.e. they are protected from the 'zero-hour' rule).
-The PSNA also, amongst other things, clarifies that resolution of a financial institution is a form of non-terminal administration has the same effect it would have had if the member had not gone into non-terminal administration.
+The PSNA also, among other things, clarifies that resolution of a financial institution is a form of non-terminal administration, and that a payment executed in RITS when a member has gone into non-terminal administration has the same effect it would have had if the member had not gone into non-terminal administration.